MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/react-native.md

       });
 ```

-All callbacks being optional, you can implement for example only 1 method in the event listener.
+All callbacks are optional.
+You don't have to provide all 3 methods in the event listener object, for example you can implement only `willSendCrash`.

 > [!NOTE]
 > To use that feature you need to have answered **Processed in JavaScript by user** when executing `react-native link` for the Crash service configuration.